Meghan Markle Porn Searches Increase Following Her Engagement To Prince Harry

 Jason Knauf, a spokesperson for Prince Harry, told BBC that Windsor is a “very special place” for the couple as it is where they spent a lot of time together since they began dating.
 St. George’s Chapel was the venue where Harry’s father, Prince Charles wed Camilla Parker Bowles in 2005.

-36-year-old Meghan, who was born and raised as a Catholic will be baptized into the Church of England and confirmed before the wedding, the date of which will be announced in due course.
+Thirty-six-year-old Meghan, who was born and raised as a Catholic will be baptized into the Church of England and confirmed before the wedding, the date of which will be announced in due course.
 She has also expressed her intent to become a British citizen.